JoergBitzer/EQoder/README.md

 Produce 4 Videos
+1 how to use (parameter explanation, simple example pink noise)

+Drehbuch:

+1. Begrüßung
+Hello, in this video I will show you how to use EQoder an its parameter.
+Eqoder is in its essence an amplyfiing comb filter playable with midi input.

+2. Setting
+For this introduction I will use the PluginHost provided with JUCE.
+EQoder is an insert effect plugin and needs an audio source.
+I will use Surge XT.
+Lets build a simple pink noise with very long release phase.
+This will be our input signal for the start.
+Surge and EQoder have their own virtual keyboard.
+Lets use these as a start.

+3. Parameter

+First we have to define the number of FilterUnits, that is the same as the number of voices for a synthesizer.
+Monophone is a good starting point.
+Second we set the number of peak filtersto the maximum of 20 and the gain to a constant of 10dB.
+High Q setting and Frequency spreading at 1 will guruantee a harmonic output.

+Start the input by playing a note with Surge and now I play a melody on Eqoder.

+Sound example 1 (Short Attack, Short release)

+Its sounds like some hollow noisy sound.
+The envelope of the filter process can be adjusted with these four typical Envelope paramater.

+Change to higher release and attack.

+Lets now play with the parameters.

+Frequency Spread changes the harmonicity Power of twos will lead to harmonic amplification.

+change parameter ==> sound

+BWSpread will change the bandwidth or Q factor versus frequency.
+As you can see, every change is displayed, so you see what you do.

+This can be used for noisier sounds.

+And finally we can change the number and form of our individual gains.

+more audio examples-

-1 how to use (parameter explanation, simple example pink noise) 2 shows examples sound design (drum sounds, attack changer, long term modulation) 3 show examples music modulation (play a melody and play others on EQoder) 4 how it works
+2 shows examples sound design (drum sounds, attack changer, long term modulation) 3 show examples music modulation (play a melody and play others on EQoder) 4 how it works